-Observation of elections
+Observation of local and regional elections

 How does the Congress organise its election observation?